Streaming data

 For more information, see Connecting to data streams.

-The content type selected applies to all topics.
+The content type selected applies to all topics, datasets, or data events.
 You must create a new task for each content type you want to ingest.

 -

 Expand Verify the events are correctly loaded to confirm the data can be parsed.
-You must ensure data is correct at this stage, otherwise you need to recreate the pipeline and load the data again.
+It's a good idea to ensure data is correct at this stage, otherwise you need to recreate the pipeline and load the data again.
 Use Select dataset to examine specific datasets and check any warnings that may affect the loading of the data.
 Click the eye icon next to any struct columns to view the data.

 -